KumoCorp/kumomta/docs/changelog/main.md

   delayed for 40 minutes.
 * MTA-STS: failed to load the policy for some sites due to a redirect caused by a trailing dot in the policy domain
+* redis cluster: `could not acquire connection lease: An error was signalled by the server` with some redis cluster deployments when using `kumo.configure_redis_throttles`.